Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Most people with MS have relapses of symptoms followed by periods of recovery (remission).
+- Most people have relapses of symptoms followed by periods of partial recovery (remission).

-- MS can cause many different symptoms, including trouble with muscle control and vision, tiredness, pain and changes in thinking.
+- MS symptoms may include muscle control issues, vision problems, tiredness, pain and changes in thinking.

-- An MRI scan of your brain can show areas of damage, but there is no single test to diagnose MS.
+- An MRI scan of your brain can show areas of damage, but no single test can diagnose MS.

 What is multiple sclerosis (MS)?

 In MS, your immune system attacks the myelin layer and damages it.
-This causes your nerves to become exposed and scarred.
-As a result, your nerves can’t send signals around your body properly.
+This leads to exposed and scarred nerves.
+When this happens, your nerves can't send signals around your body properly.
+The number and location of these scarred areas can lead to neurological and physical symptoms.

-MS is 3 times more common in females and usually starts between age 20 to 40.
+MS is more common in females and usually starts between ages 20 to 40.
+It is thought to affect 1 in 1000 people in Australia.

 Relapsing-remitting MS (RRMS)

-This is the most common form of MS.
+This is the most common type of MS.

 Primary progressive MS (PPMS)